 Debugging for beginners

 To observe an error not in retrospect but in realtime it is worthwhile to examine the log files mentioned above while examining the system load at the same time.
 Log files can be opened in GNU/Linux with tail -f

 Write a Bug Report#

 If we know a bug, we can fix it.
 If you signed a support contract with us, we already have the needed contact data at our disposal.
-Bugs can also be reported without support contract via the customer portal.
+Bugs can also be reported without support contract via the help center.

 Formatting your bug report beautifully or even embedding it in high quality PDFs is of less importance for us.
 We are however much happier about a friendly and objective conversational tone.
 This however goes without saying.